27 Full Sun Perennials For Sun-Drenched Gardens

 Delphinium’s tall, stately flower spikes add texture and height to garden beds and borders.
 They are especially prized for their true blue flowers, which are rare with perennials.
 The plants bloom in bright blue, sky blue, white, pink, and variations of purple.

-Plant delphiniums in full sun in deep rich, moist soil with lots of organic matter.
-It is vital to plant delphinium in well-draining soil, or it will not grow well.
+Plant delphiniums in full sun in deep, rich, moist soil with lots of organic matter.
+Planting delphinium in well-draining soil is vital, or it will not grow well.

 These sun-loving perennials look stunning planted in the back of mixed flower beds or borders.
 They also look right at home in a cottage garden setting.